faros-ai/airbyte-connectors/sources/README.md

 your test file of expected records for the "basic_read" test contains sensitive values because they are supposed to be written by the source, remove them from the test file and set the `expect_records.extra_fields` option to true in the yaml file.
-See the aformentioned test documentation for details on that option.
+See the aforementioned test documentation for details on that option.

 Run the tests with the provided script from the root repo folder `./scripts/source-acceptance-test.sh <source>`, where